Policy last updated

 A 1.0 FTE enrolment in an eligible VET course is defined as 180 contact hours of training per year.
 This will attract the full per certificate amount.
 Enrolments of less than 180 contact hours of training per year will attract pro-rata funding.

-Currently, there is only one exception to this, which is CUA30920 Certificate III in Music, which attracts 2.0 FTE or 360 contact hours of training per year per enrolment.
-For enrolments of less than 360 hours pro-rata funding will apply.
+- CUA30920 Certificate III in Music, which attracts 2.0 FTE for 360 contact hours of training per year per enrolment, for enrolments of less than 360 hours pro-rata funding will apply

 VET targeted funding